AliDolen/TopRatedMovies/README.md

-# Introduction
+# Top Rated Movie App with SwiftUI

-A Top Movie Rated application develop with SwiftUI
+The app shows the most rated movies and gives information about each movie.